blukatdevelopment/UnchainedWorldsOld/core_rules.md

 ##### Light
 When you make an attack with a light weapon in one hand, you may use your bonus action to make an attack using a light weapon in another hand.
-This attack does not benefit from your proficiency bonus.
+This attack's damage does not benefit from your ability modifier.

 ##### Loading
 Each time you use an action, bonus action, or reaction to make an attack with a weapon posessing the loading